Updated: August 8, 2024

 Income Executions

-An income execution is when the department requires you to pay a portion of your wages toward your state tax bill.
-Initially, the state will ask you to voluntarily pay 10% of your gross wages or 25% of your disposable wages every time you get paid.
-If you don't comply, the department will send an income execution order to your employer.
-Then, your employer will withhold this amount from your paycheck and send it to the state every pay period.
-In other states, this is called a wage garnishment.
+An income execution lets the state take part of your wages to pay your tax bill.
+First, they’ll ask you to pay 10% of your gross wages or 25% of your disposable income each payday.
+If you don’t, they’ll send the order to your employer, who will then withhold the money and send it to the state.
+Other states call this wage garnishment.

 Seizures

 After New York State files a tax warrant, it may seize your assets and sell them at auction.
 The state can take personal and business assets.
-When taking business assets, the department can change the locks at your place of business, deny you access, and take all of your business assets and merchandise.
+If the state seizes business assets, it can change the locks, block access, and take all equipment, inventory, and merchandise.

 NY Driver License Suspension

-If you owe more than $10,000 in NY state back taxes, the Department of Taxation and Finance can suspend your driver's license.
-The department will send you a Notice of Proposed Driver's License Suspension.
-You can avoid the suspension by paying the tax in full or setting up an installment plan.
-If you have a commercial driver's license, you may be exempt from this collection action.
-You can also get an exemption if your wages are being garnished for taxes, you pay court-ordered child support, you are on public assistance, or you receive Supplemental Security Income (SSI).
+If you owe over $10,000 in NY state back taxes, the state can suspend your driver's license.
+You'll get a Notice of Proposed Driver’s License Suspension.
+You can stop the suspension by paying in full or setting up a payment plan.
+If you have a commercial license, you may be exempt.

 Private Debt Collection for New York State Back Taxes